-Safdar Ahmed is an artist, writer and educator who lives and practices on the traditional lands of the Guringai, Gadigal and Wangal peoples of what we call Sydney.
+Safdar Ahmed is an artist, writer and educator who lives and practices on the traditional lands of the Gadigal, Wangal and Guringai peoples of what is otherwise known by its colonial name as Sydney.
 He works across a range of mediums, including drawing, graphic narratives, painting, musical performance and installation.
 Safdar’s art practice focusses on issues of representation and belonging, referencing personal history, graphic storytelling, cultural exegesis and Muslim tradition.

 In June 2022 he will contribute to documenta fifteen, to take place in Kassel Germany.